JavierRosales/Pands-Project/README.md

 # 2. What's involved when investigating a data set and how Python can be used as a tool.

 To get started you will need to install Anaconda and Python and a command line on your machine.
 Python is regarded by many as the easiest machine language to learn, but it is also a high level and powerful language.
-The Iris CSV file data set will also have to be downloaded and from this you will be generating all you findings through tables, graphs etc. When writing your code to present visual findings, you will need to import libraries such as Numpy, Pandas, Matplotlib etc.
+The Iris CSV file data set will also have to be downloaded and from this you will be generating all your findings through tables, graphs etc. When writing your code to present visual findings, you will need to import libraries such as Numpy, Pandas, Matplotlib etc.

 When investigating data four steps to follow can be as follows;